-No. Butte Choice Energy will automatically enroll all eligible electric customers for service starting in 2021.
+No. Butte Choice Energy will automatically enroll all eligible electric customers for service starting in the Fall of 2023.
 However, each customer will receive four notices describing the program and relaying how they can opt-out and remain with PG&E bundled service if they so choose.
 Customers always have the choice to remain with BCE or switch back to PG&E electric generation service at any time.

 I use solar at my home/business, will BCE buy any excess power back?

 BCE’s governing board will determine policies and rates for net metered customers, but it is likely that BCE will offer the same or better buy-back options as PG&E.